As a data journalist, I love uncovering hidden patterns and diving deep into complex stories. Some of my most recent freelance articles include:

 He Used to Make Videos About NYC Real Estate.
 Then He Became Radicalized by the Right

-Because many social listening tools were no longer accessible to journalists and researchers, I built this live dashboard before the election last year to flag claims of election fraud and other potentially misleading narratives shared on The Donald, a popular far-right messaging board:
+Because many social listening tools were no longer accessible to journalists and researchers, I built this live dashboard before the 2024 election to flag claims of election fraud and other potentially misleading narratives shared on The Donald, a popular far-right messaging board:

 What's up with The Donald?
 An analytic tool capturing the latest misinformation trend